autopi-io/documentation/docs/developer_guides/reflashing_your_device.md

 ## Reflashing Workflow
 The process for reflashing an [AutoPi](https://www.autopi.io) device differs a little depending on the device version you have and the OS you are running.
 The steps in this guide were tested on Pop-os 6.1 (a Debian-derived Linux distribution) and Windows 10.
 The general workflow for the reflashing process is:

-1. Download the AutoPi OS image
+1. Download the AutoPi OS image.
-2. Set up Balena Ethcher (or alternative)
+2. Set up Balena Ethcher (or alternative).
-3. Connect the device storage media
+3. Connect the device storage media:
     - Pre-CM4 devices (versions 3.0 - 6.3)
     - CM4 devices (version 7.x+)
         - Windows
-        - Linux
+        - Linux.
-4. Perform the flash
+4. Perform the flash.
-6. Ensure your device is connecting to the correct environment
+5. Ensure your device is connecting to the correct environment.
-5. Set up the device
+6. Set up the device.
+7. Update your device.

 ### 1. Download the [AutoPi](https://www.autopi.io) OS Image